Are there any over-current or connection issues with the Miniprog3 *A?

-There are known electrical risks to the Miniprog3 *A revision with respect to over-current protecation and connector polarity.
+There are known electrical risks to the Miniprog3 *A revision with respect to over-current protection and connector polarity.
 The Miniprog3 *A does not have sufficient ESD and over-current protections on the programming and USB lines.
-The programmer is suspect to failures if these conditions are met.
+The programmer has to suspect the failures if these conditions are met.

 A specific risk is seen when customers reverse the 5 or 10 pin connector when trying to program or debug a system.
-By doing this power and ground connections will be connected to an electrically vulnerable configuration.
-This configuration may cause damage to the Miniprog3 resulting in failures.
-This often occurs when customers have a non keyed connectors or header for their system.
+By doing this, power and ground connections will be connected to an electrically vulnerable configuration.
+This configuration may damage the Miniprog3 resulting in failures.
+This often occurs when customers have non-keyed connectors or header in their system.

 The current workaround is to be aware of the polarity settings on the target board and/or use keyed connectors when trying to program using the Miniprog3.

-An update is being made to the Miniprog3 programmer that will add ESD protection controls to the data and USB lines as well as adding protective circuitry for connector polarity mistakes.
-This new Miniprog3 revision will be called *B and will be available in Q4 of 2011.
+Miniprog3 *B is updated to add ESD protection controls to the data and USB lines and protective circuitry for connector polarity mistakes.